hashicorp/vault/website/source/docs/internals/plugins.html.md

 private key for it to use to talk to the original vault process.

 The [`api_addr`][api_addr] must be set in order for the plugin process establish communication with the Vault server during mount time.
+If the storage backend has HA enabled and supports automatic host address detection (e.g. Consul), Vault will automatically attempt to determine the `api_addr` as well.

 ~> Note: Reading the original connection's TLS connection state is not supported in plugins.